cubert-hyperspectral/cuvis.sdk/Python/README.md

 ### Virtual Environment Creation

-Create a virtual environment with the following commands.
+From your coding environment open a command-shell and create a virtual environment with the following commands.
 This will protect your normal Python programming environment from the specific packages the CUVIS SDK needs to run.
 ```
 cd <<cuvis.sdk>>/Python/src
 python -m venv cubert_env